-Figure 4-28 Measure field drop-down Options list
+Figure 4-65 Measure field drop-down Options list

-The "New Measures" window opens displaying the default Count(OrderDetail) measure ready for editing.
+4 The "New Measures" window opens displaying the Count(OrderDetail) measure ready for editing.
 In this case, change the name (Alias) to "Sales number".
-Then click "OK".
-(See Figure 4-29 below).
+Next choose "OK", as shown in Figure 4-66.